umbraco/UmbracoDocs/umbraco-cms/extending/packages/language-files-for-packages.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Language file for packages" meta.Description: "Information on how to use language files to make your Umbraco package UI support multiple languages"
+description: "Information on how to use language files to make your Umbraco package UI support multiple languages"
 ---

 # Language file for packages